-The Indiana Court of Appeals “regrettably” reversed one of a mother’s conviction for neglect after her baby was found to have been dead for two days before being taken to the hospital, finding that one of the woman’s neglect convictions violated her right to be free from double jeopardy.
+The Indiana Court of Appeals “regrettably” reversed one of a mother’s neglect convictions after her baby was found to have been dead for two days before being taken to the hospital, finding that one of the convictions violated her right to be free from double jeopardy.

 On appeal, Shultz argued her convictions for Level 1 felony neglect of a dependent resulting in death and Level 3 felony neglect of a dependent resulting in serious bodily injury violated her constitutional right to be free from double jeopardy.
 Specifically, she contended the conviction violated the “actual evidence test.”

-Therefore, the appellate court ultimately found that Shultz’s double jeopardy argument could stand.
+Therefore, the appellate court ultimately found Shultz’s double jeopardy argument could stand.

 “We regret that we must vacate one of Shultz’s convictions for neglect,” Judge Melissa May wrote for the court.
 “When the State asked the jury to convict Shultz for the four counts of neglect, the prosecutor explicitly told the jury it could rely on asphyxiation to support all of those counts.

-“Thus, there is a reasonable probability the jury relied on the same evidence to find Shultz guilty of all four counts,” May continued.
+“Thus, there is a reasonable probability the jury relied on the same evidence to find Shultz guilty of all four counts,” Judge Melissa May wrote.
 “Accordingly, we vacate Shultz’s conviction of Level 3 felony neglect.”

 However, the appellate court found sufficient evidence to support Shultz’s conviction of neglect of a dependent resulting in death in Makenzie D. Shultz v.
 State of Indiana, 790A2-1712-CR-2835.
 The case was remanded for resentencing.